 (6) All conditions required to redeem the coupon.

 (D) Documentation of any change or cancellation of a promotional coupon shall be maintained for two years.

-(D) Any casino operator licensee or applicant may use mass media, including electronic social media, to advertise promotional coupon offers to prospective patrons; however, these offers shall be redeemed only for a preprinted coupon that contains all of the information required for a promotional coupon described in paragraph (B) of this rule.
+(E) Any casino operator may use mass media, including electronic social media, to advertise promotional coupon offers to prospective patrons; however, these offers shall be redeemed only for a preprinted coupon that contains all of the information required for a promotional coupon described in paragraph (B) of this rule.

 (F) Each casino operator offering promotional coupons shall track the issuance and redemption of each promotional coupon.
 Documentation of the promotional coupon tracking shall be maintained for two years and made available to the commission upon request.
 An example of the promotional coupons that have not been issued shall be maintained for a period of at least two years, and available to the commission upon request.

 (G) Promotional coupons shall be cancelled when they are redeemed, in a manner that prevents multiple redemptions of the same coupon.